 Xt+1=1- Xt αT Xt⊙[1-E+(MtE)⊘(Mt J|V|,1)]

-The right-hand side of Equation 2 constitutes the vector form of the logistic map, in which α is the vector of turbulence parameters and Xt is the vector of node's activities at time t.
+The right-hand side of this equation constitutes the vector form of the logistic map, in which α is the vector of turbulence parameters and Xt is the vector of node's activities at time t.
 The map is Hadamard-multiplied by a coupling term.
 In the coupling term, E is the vector of coupling strengths, Mt is the connectivity matrix at time t, and J|V|,1 denotes a vertical unit vector of size |V|.
 In the coupling term, MtE is Hadamard-divided by Mt J|V|,1, normalizing the former by the sum of the weights of the edges connected to each node.
 For binary networks, the term in the denominator counts the number of connections for each node.
 We consider only binary graphs for convenience.
 For adaptive rewiring in weighted networks, see Hellrigel, Jarman, and van Leeuwen (2019).

 Based on the network activity as defined by Equation 2, adaptive rewiring takes the following form: after several updates to the network activity, a rewiring step is made.
 At each rewiring step, the connections of a random node are optimized as the node is disconnected from the neighbor most dissimilar in activity and is connected to the most similar nodes to which it was not connected before.
-The dissimilarity of two nodes at a given time is defined as the absolute value of the difference in the value of their activity.
+The dissimilarity of two nodes at a given time is defined as the absolute value of the difference in the value of their activities.
 Note that although rewiring steps are local, the most dissimilar unconnected node is obtained through a global search.
 For algorithms using local, or rather, regional information for this purpose, see Jarman et al. (2017) and Jarman et al. (2014).

 According to the adaptive rewiring principle, network structure evolves over time from random to complex architectures, showing the characteristics of small world, modularity, and the rich club effect (Gong & van Leeuwen, 2003, 2004; Hellrigel et al., 2019; Rubinov et al., 2009).
 Hence, at least according to these global structural characteristics, adaptively rewiring networks evolve brain-like structures, as small worldness (Sporns & Zwi, 2004), modularity (Meunier et al., 2010) and the rich club effect (van den Heuvel & Sporns, 2011) are characteristics of large-scale brain networks.
 Adaptive rewiring may thus be considered to capture, in a highly simplified form, the common principle of structural plasticity mechanisms in the brain.